ojbruce/octo-shame-discuze/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/standard/standard)

 A small chat project.
-It allows to 2 users to send messages in chat window.
+It allows 2 users to send messages in a chat window.

 Powered by react, redux and scss.